kolektiv/kolektiv.github.io/_posts/2011-09-01-orchard-host.md

 Let's go and have a look at `DefaultOrchardHost` &mdash; it's in the **Orchard.Framework** project in **Environment/DefaultOrchardHost.cs**.
 It's a good job Orchard is using IoC to create instances of this &mdash; looking at the constructor it probably wouldn't be fun to manage that many dependencies manually!

-We say that `Initialize` gets called as part of the startup process - that's pretty simple, and aside from some logging it just calls `BuildCurrent`.
+We saw that `Initialize` gets called as part of the startup process - that's pretty simple, and aside from some logging it just calls `BuildCurrent`.
 That looks a bit more interesting though, like this:

 {% highlight csharp %}